Are you looking for the best social media management software?

 And then you have the Bio Link feature.
 As you may know, Instagram only allows users to include one link in their bio.
 This Bio Link tool is your way around that.
 Now you can host all of your most important landing pages and social media links under one URL.
 It’s a more convenient way to promote your other sites and social media profiles.

 Pricing: Limited free plan available.
-Unlock all features, unlimited team members and remove limits by upgrading to a premium plan for $15/month per social group.
-Discount is available if you need more than 5 social groups.
+Unlock all features by upgrading to a premium plan for $15/month per social group.

 Read our Pallyy review.